Grand Unified origin of gauge interactions and families replication in the Standard Model

-Our ambitious goal here is to build a consistent GUT framework that exhibits both types of unification realised dynamically in the gauge and Yukawa sectors.
-For this purpose, we propose a novel high-scale SUSY-based framework binding together both, flavour physics and grand unification yielding a common origin of the gauge interactions and the observed fermion families' replication in the SM.
+In general, it is rather difficult to combine both gauge symmetries and horizontal symmetries without a proliferation of unknown parameters in the Yukawa sector.
+Our main goal here is to find a consistent GUT framework in four spacetime dimensions, with both types of unification realised dynamically in the gauge and Yukawa sectors.
+For this purpose, we would like to study high-scale SUSY-based framework binding together both observed fermion families' replication in the SM and grand unification.
+For this purpose, let us consider the ${\cal N}=1$ SUSY $\E{6} \times \SU{2}{F} \times \U{F}$ GUT in four dimensions where the gauge symmetries of the SM originate from $\E{6}$ whereas additional group factors $\SU{2}{F} \times \U{F}$ conveniently represent a ``horizontal'' gauge symmetry distinguishing the fermion families, i.e.~the family symmetry\footnote{For a previous discussion of implications of non-abelian family symmetries in supersymmetric GUT model building, see e.g. Refs.~\citep{Ross:2002mr,Ross:2004qn}}.

-String theory suggests \cite{Gursey:1975ki,Achiman:1978vg,Gursey:1981kf,Candelas:1985en} that the gauge and chiral fermion structure of the SM may emerge from vector-like representations of the exceptional $\E{8}$ symmetry by means of its geometrical (dimensional) reduction based upon a $\mathbb{Z}_N$ orbifold compactification mechanism \cite{Dixon:1985jw,Dixon:1986jc}.
-In the aftermath of possible orbifolding scenarios, one finds an $\E{6}$ subgroup containing the usual SM gauge interactions while the remaining group factors conveniently represent a novel ``horizontal'' gauge symmetry distinguishing the fermion families, i.e.~the family symmetry.
-One particular $\mathbb{Z}_{12}$ orbifold triggers an attractive reduction pattern